el0034/LibraryReserveSystem/README.md

 Excel spreadsheet to find textbooks, and physically inputting information for statistics each summer, this application will allow for the digitization of everything that the reserve system currently handles.

-This project is created by Christiana DiPisa, Elizabeth Lowe, and Noah Quesenberry.
+This project is created by Christiana DiPisa, Elizabeth Lowe, and Noah Quesenberry for their Capstone Project.